What Happened to Agel Enterprises: MLM News

-The most common signal that an MLM company is in trouble is when they are late on paying their distributors.
+The most common signal that an MLM company like Agel is in trouble is when they are late on paying their distributors.

-Agel has been bought by Merger & Acquisition company JRjr33, doing business as JRJR Networks.
+Agel Enterprises has been bought by Merger & Acquisition company JRjr33, doing business as JRJR Networks.

-JRJR has been very successful in the last year, with revenue up 40% to almost 140 million in 2015, by purchasing trouble Direct Selling companies.
+JRJR has been very successful in the last year, with revenue up 40% to almost 140 million in 2015, by purchasing troubled Direct Selling companies.

-Founder and Viceman, John Rochon Jr., states that these companies that are acquired retain their compensation structure, products and other aspects of the original business.
+Founder John Rochon Jr., states that these struggling MLM companies that are acquired retain their compensation structure, products and other aspects of the original business.

-With this news, I feel more confident in the stability in Agel.
-Although, things still seem uncertain.
-We will see what happens in the next year or so. . .
+With this news, I feel more confident in the stability in Agel Enterprises.
+Although, things still seem uncertain for the company Agel.
+We will see what happens in the next year or so with Agel. . .

 The New Paradigm for MLM

-The new paradigm of MLM is much more efficient.
-New MLM companies are hitting the marketplace with a competitive edge.
+Agel and JRJR33 aside, MLM in general is a promising business model in the modern digital age.
+The new paradigm of MLM for companies besides Agel is much more efficient.
+New MLM companies besides Agel Enterprises are hitting the marketplace with a competitive edge.

-- They have an automated email system which helps new distributors recruit.
+- They have an automated email system which helps new distributors recruit for their downline.

-- The MLM company operates in the “cloud” which saves millions of dollars on operating costs.
+- The top MLM company operates in the “cloud” which saves millions of dollars on operating costs.